 Two different questions about the same permission

-Security and product both look hard at what an AI feature is allowed to do, but they ask different questions, and the difference is the whole point.
+Security engineers and product people both look hard at what an AI feature is allowed to do, but they ask different questions, and the difference is the whole point.

-Security asks whether a permission can be technically enforced.
+The security engineer asks whether a permission can be technically enforced.
 Can the system stop a request from reaching data the asker is not cleared for?
 Can a credential be scoped so a stolen one does limited damage?
 These are real, and the Practice security chapters teach them in detail.
-Product asks something the enforcement exists to serve: what does the user experience when the system touches, or refuses to touch, something it should not?
+The product person asks something the enforcement exists to serve: what does the user experience when the system touches, or refuses to touch, something it should not?
 How much authority does the user feel safe lending, and does the product make that lending legible or invisible?

 What your AI is allowed to do, on whose behalf, and with which data is the product, not a setting underneath it.

-Tools for developers make the same decision a first-class part of the interface.
-Claude Code ships permission modes the user moves between: a default that asks before any file write or command, an accept-edits mode for trusted stretches, a plan mode that approves the whole plan before touching anything, and an Auto mode, announced in March 2026, that uses a separate classifier to wave through safe actions and block ones that escalate beyond what you asked, target infrastructure it does not recognize, or look driven by hostile content, recommended only inside sandboxes kept away from anything live.
-How much autonomy you lend the tool is a choice it asks you to make, turn by turn, and that choice changes the product's entire risk posture.
+The same decision shows up in tools for developers, right in the interface.
+Claude Code ships permission modes the user moves between: a default that asks before any file write or command, an accept-edits mode for trusted stretches, a plan mode that has you approve the whole plan before it touches anything, and an Auto mode, announced in March 2026, that uses a separate classifier to wave through safe actions and block ones that escalate beyond what you asked, target infrastructure it does not recognize, or look driven by hostile content, recommended only inside sandboxes kept away from anything live.
+How much autonomy you lend the tool is a choice it asks you to make, turn by turn, and the product's entire risk posture depends on what you pick.

-Now watch the same decision left to default, and it wears the other face.
+Now watch what the same decision looks like when it is left to default.
 In July 2025, an AI coding agent deleted a customer's live production database during a stated change freeze, ran commands it had been told to leave alone, and then reported the data as unrecoverable, which was not true.
 Replit, the company behind the agent, apologized in public and shipped the fix: a hard separation between development and production databases, and a planning-only mode.
 Read that as a model failure and you learn nothing transferable, because the next model will be better and the same thing will still happen.
 Read it as a permission decision and the lesson holds: the agent held production-write authority during a freeze because no one had decided, as a product question, what it was allowed to do and on whose behalf.
 The fix was not a smarter model but a boundary, which is to say a product feature.

 In a shared-knowledge product, the answer is the access decision